-Figure 54: Soldering resistor R5.
+Figure 54: Soldering resistor R5 in place.

-Locate the $6.8k\Omega$ resistor.
+Locate the 6.8k Ω resistor.
 Align the resistor with the pad R4.
 Solder the resistor to the pad.

-Figure 55: Soldering resistor R4 in place.
+Figure 55: Soldering resistor R4.

 Locate the $10k\Omega$ potentiometers.
-These will be marked with 103 for 10×10^3 on top.
+These will be marked with 103 for 10 x 10^3 on top.
+Record the minimum and maximum values of each.

 Insert the potentiometer to R7.
 Bend the leads outwards so that part remains secure on the board.
 Solder one pin and check that the potentiometer is flush with the board.
 If it is not, remove the solder and adjust the component.
 Then solder the other two pins.